 Ignoring vacancy rates.
 A property that sits empty for even one month per year costs you 8.3% of your potential annual income.
 In slower markets, vacancy rates of 10% to 15% are realistic.
 Build this into every calculation.

 Underestimating repair and maintenance costs.
 The roof, HVAC system, plumbing, and appliances all have lifespans.
-A first-time investor who buys a property without budgeting for these will face expensive surprises.
+A first-time investor who buys without budgeting for these will face expensive surprises.
 Always get a professional inspection before purchase.

 Skipping legal review of contracts.
 Lease agreements, seller financing contracts, joint venture agreements, and purchase contracts all carry legal weight.
 A one-time attorney review is cheap compared to the cost of a poorly written contract.